When you signed up for Instagram, did you tell yourself you’d set your account up properly later?

 - Be sure to link to a page that’s optimized for mobile devices.

 - Send visitors to a page that speaks to the fact that they’re visiting from Instagram.
 Consider giving them an exclusive offer to help improve conversions.

-- Use a URL shortener like bit.ly or create a dedicated page on your website just for visitors from Instagram so you can track visits and conversions to help you measure the ROI of your efforts.
+- Use a URL shortener like bit.ly, or create a dedicated page on your website just for visitors from Instagram so that you can track visits and conversions to help you measure the ROI of your efforts.

 Take a look at this example from Expedia where they use a custom bit.ly link in their Instagram profile:

 - Have you seen any great examples of Instagram accounts in the tour and activity industry?